Simin-Talebpour/Coursera_Statistical_Inference/README.md

 This project consists of two parts:

-* A simulation exercise: Exponential Distribution Investigation
+* Exponential Distribution Investigation: a simulation exercise
-* Basic inferential data analysis: The Effect of Vitamin C on Tooth Growth
+* The Effect of Vitamin C on Tooth Growth: a basic inferential data analysis